 Like many charities, the pandemic will also impact Lighthouse Club’s resources, so if you would like to give a donation or become a company supporter, you can do so here.

 Levy Payment Holiday

 CONSTRUCT lobbied CITB for a levy payment holiday and deferral of payments, which has achieved some result.
-Employers will not need to make any levy payments until August (normally May).
+The deadline has been further extended and employers will now not need to make any levy payments until September (previously August) and the payment can be spread over 12 months.
 The amount for the full year will, however, still be payable – i.e. there is no discount, just a delay in employers’ requirement to pay.
-The initial 3 month deferral will be after reviewed depending on the pandemic situation.
-Full details from the CITB communication is attached, and you can watch a video from CITB CEO, Sarah Beale here.

 Funding Claim Deadline Suspended